alanqiao6/Data-Plus/README.md

 # Github
 Github hosts our original data, clean data (scrubbed and deidentified), and code.
 You can access our various datasets in final and score datasets, with [final_gui_dataset](50_score_datasets/final_gui_dataset.csv) in [50_score_datasets](50_score_datasets) being the dataset used in our API.

 The code section includes how we manipulated the dataset in python and R to create our [final_gui_dataset](50_score_datasets/final_gui_dataset.csv).
-This final_gui_dataset includes all survey questions with scores across learners, makers, and trainers, along with added columns such as student_continuation.
+This final_gui_dataset includes all survey questions with scores across learners, makers, and trainers, along with added columns such as **student_continuation**.

 ---